TUTO Cylindrical Metal Tea Box to Personalize

 You can now store your tea in your new personalized tea box!

-If you want to customize small sight boxes with Japanese paper, you will need:
+If you want to customize small boxes with Japanese paper, you will need:

-- a small view box or medium size view box
+- a small view box or medium view box

-To decorate a small viewing box, you will need to cut: 2 strips, one 21cm wide by 0.8cm high and the other 21cm wide by 1cm high.
+To decorate a small display box, you will need to cut: 2 strips, one 21cm wide by 0.8cm high and the other 21cm wide by 1cm high.

-To decorate a medium-sized viewing box, you will need to cut: 2 strips, one 24.5cm wide by 0.9cm high and the other 24.5cm wide by 4.6cm high. - a cutter
+To decorate a medium-sized display box, you will need to cut: 2 strips, one 24.5cm wide by 0.9cm high and the other 24.5cm wide by 4.6cm high. - a cutter

 - white vinyl glue